jfvilas/plugin-kwirth-fileman/README.md

 6. With the final pod list, the backend plugin sends requests to the Kwirth instances on the clusters asking for API Keys specific for accessing containers filesystems.
 7. With all this information, the backend builds a unique response containing all the pods the user have access to, and all the API keys needed to access the filesystems.

 If everyting is correctly configured and tagged, the user should see a list of clusters.
-When selecting a cluster, the user should see a control for starting and stoppingthe file system browser.
-When th euser clicks PLAY (on the right upper side), the file browser appears.
+When selecting a cluster, the user should see a control for starting and stopping the file system browser.
+When the user clicks PLAY (on the right upper side), the file browser appears.

 ## Installation